Brian Gavin’s Signature H&A Diamonds – Neat Arrows + Crisp Hearts!

-Well that isn’t true and this is why I wanted to address this common misconception many people have when shopping for hearts and arrows diamonds.
+Unfortunately, this isn’t true and jewelers often use the H&A term loosely just to portray mediocre stones in a better light.
+This is why I wanted to address this common misconception many people have when shopping for hearts and arrows diamonds.

-The fact is: Ideal/Excellent Symmetry + Polish ≠ Perfect Stone.
+The fact is: Ideal/Excellent Cut + Symmetry + Polish ≠ Perfect Hearts And Arrows.

 The confusion stems from the fact that many consumers assume the symmetry grade in a grading report to be an indication of the diamond’s optical symmetry (H&A).
 These two terms DO NOT refer to the same thing.